 Komatsu is our deuteragonist in the series, but we barely know much about his life.
 All we know is Komatsu is a weak coward who works as a chef in the famous Hotel Gourmet, that he went to chef school, he partners up with Toriko-san and goes on adventures with him and the rest of the heavenly kings.

 That’s why the best written character is Midora because he’s one of the few characters who’s: fleshed out really well, has interesting abilities, a clearly defined personality and motivation, gets a proper character arc and good character development.
 The rest of the villains are poorly written and generic.

-Komatsu becomes a gary sue chief e.g. any cooking competition, Komatsu’s able to prepare ingredients that would have taken 100+ yrs down to 30 mins.
+Komatsu becomes a gary sue chef e.g. any cooking competition, Komatsu’s able to prepare ingredients that would have taken 100+ yrs down to 30 mins.
 There’s no tension in his matches.
-He makes experienced chiefs’ like Setsuna look like scrubs.
+He makes experienced chefs’ like Setsuna look like scrubs.